X-CASH-official/xcash-dpops/README.md

 ## XCASH_DPOPS Parameters
 ```
+Parameters
 --parameters - Show a list of all valid parameters

 --test - Run the test to make sure the program is compatible with your system

+--log_file "log_file" - Write all output to a log file with no colors

+--log_file_color "log_file" - Write all output to a log file with colors
---generate_key - Generate a public and private key for signing and verifying messages between block verifiers

---total_threads "total_threads" - The total threads to use.
+--generate_key - Generate a public and private key for signing and verifying messages between block verifiers--total_threads "total_threads" - The total threads to use, the maximum is 100 total threads.
 If this parameter is not specified, the default is the number of threads the CPU has.

 --delegates_website - Run the delegates website